 Spurred by Geronimo, hundreds of Apache left the reservation and fled to Mexico, soon resuming their war against the whites.
 Geronimo and his followers began ten years of intermittent raids against white settlements, alternating with periods of peaceful farming on the San Carlos reservation.

 In 1882, General George Crook was recalled to Arizona to conduct a campaign against the Apache.
-Geronimo surrendered in January 1884, but, spurred by rumors of impending trials and hangings, took flight from the San Carlos Reservation on May 17, 1885, accompanied by 35 warriors, and 109 other men, women and children.
+Geronimo surrendered in January 1884 but, spurred by rumors of impending trials and hangings, took flight from the San Carlos Reservation on May 17, 1885, accompanied by 35 warriors and 109 other men, women, and children.

 The soldiers gathered the group and began the trek to Fort Bowie, Arizona.
-However, near the border, Geronimo, fearing that they would be murdered once they crossed into U.S. territory, bolted with Chief Naiche, 11 warriors, and a few women and boys, who were able to escape back into the Sierra Madra.
+However, near the border, Geronimo, fearing that they would be murdered once they crossed into U.S. territory, bolted with Chief Naiche, 11 warriors, and a few women and boys.
+They were able to escape back into the Sierra Madra.
 As a result, Brigadier General Nelson A. Miles replaced Crook as commander on April 2, 1886.

-At a conference on September 3, 1886, at Skeleton Canyon in Arizona, General Miles induced Geronimo to surrender once again, promising him that, after an indefinite exile in Florida, he and his followers would be permitted to return to Arizona.
+At a conference on September 3, 1886, at Skeleton Canyon in Arizona, General Miles induced Geronimo to surrender once again, promising him that he and his followers would be permitted to return after an indefinite exile in Florida to Arizona.

 The promise was never kept.
-Geronimo and his fellow prisoners were shipped by box-car to Florida for imprisonment and put to hard labor.
+Geronimo and his fellow prisoners were shipped by boxcar to Florida for imprisonment and put to hard labor.

 As years passed, stories of Geronimo’s warrior ferocity made him into a legend that fascinated non-Indians and Indians alike.
 As a result, he appeared at numerous fairs, selling souvenirs and photographs of himself.
 In 1905 he was quite the sensation when he appeared in President Theodore Roosevelt’s inaugural parade.
 The public fascination with him led to his appearances in Wild West Shows such as Buffalo Bill Cody’s and Pawnee Bill’s at the turn of the century, which drew hundreds of spectators.
 These productions staged re-creations of historic battles, “Indian Races,” live buffalo, and the biggest attraction of all – famous people such as Sitting Bull, Chief Joseph, and Rains in the Face (reported to be the man who killed Custer).
-The Indians joined the shows for the opportunities to travel not only the United States, but also in Europe.
-Geronimo also participated in a number of other “attractions” that displayed him to curious onlookers, including the Omaha and Buffalo expositions and the St. Louis World’s Fair in 1904.
-These many events, coupled with Geronimo’s fierce reputation made him one of the most photographed Native Americans of the time.
+The Indians joined the shows for the opportunities to travel not only in the United States but also in Europe.
+Geronimo also participated in several other “attractions” that displayed him to curious onlookers, including the Omaha and Buffalo expositions and the St. Louis World’s Fair in 1904.
+These many events, coupled with Geronimo’s fierce reputation, made him one of the most photographed Native Americans of the time.